COVID-19 Resources for Business Members

 Loan forgiveness could potentially be up to the full principal amount of the loan and any accrued interest.

 The amount of loan forgiveness you receive will depend on a number of factors.
-This includes the total costs for the following items during the eight week period following loan disbursement:
+This includes the total costs for the following items during the eight to twenty-four week period following loan disbursement:

 - Payroll costs